WilliamPerryEvans/3DStreetview/README.md

 For 3D meshes, you need two activities.
 The first one is collecting and gathering images, which that can be done in two options.
 The first option is using ODK Central, where it connects to mobile phones.
 The second option, is to upload images from any source (drone, camera, etc.) directly to the platform to ODM (but it is going through

+After you set up you will get the message 'Record was successfully created.'

 1. Go to https://3dstreetview.org/dashboard/

 2. Sign in or get an account if you do not have one already by clicking ‘Guest’ in the top right corner and then register for an account